 Becoming a SaaS Company

-Three years ago, Keylane moved from installing its product on-premise to offering SaaS.
-However, at that moment, the company was only doing one or two major releases a year, which were so comprehensive, they required months of testing.
-“Our waterfall model worked against the SaaS model.
-So, in 2019, we decided to embark on an Agile transition with Xebia.
-We went from two releases yearly to one every month, including a fix-forward strategy,” says Bernie van Welt, VP DevOps P&C at Keylane.
+In 2015, Keylane moved from installing its product on-premise to offering SaaS.
+However, at that moment, the company was only doing four major releases a year, which were quite comprehensive, they required months of testing at Keylane's as well as at the customers' side.
+“With more and more customers moving to our SaaS proposition, our waterfall model worked against the SaaS model.
+So, in 2019, we decided to embark on an Agile transition with the help of Xebia.
+We went from four releases yearly to one release every month, including a fix-forward strategy,” says Bernie van Welt, VP DevOps P&C at Keylane.

-Then in 2020, the company decided to bring its SaaS customers to its own environment, which required a transition from traditional project management to DevOps.
 “We were all enthusiastic to proceed.
 However, changing the way you work always comes with unexpected hurdles, and we, too, experienced them,” says Van Welt.
-“After about a year, our DevOps adoption and Continuous Innovation came to a halt.
+“After about a year, our DevOps adoption and Continuous Improvement and Innovation came to a halt.
 We lacked structure, worked 40+ hours, and still, so many tickets were unresolved.
 We all participated in training courses and understood the theoretical part, but we needed to learn how DevOps and Kanban work on a day-to-day basis.”

 Getting DevOps RightKeylane presented Xebia with five clear asks to get DevOps right.